10 Best Herbal Teas For Chronic Hepatitis

 curcuma longa tea

-Curcuma longa, commonly known as turmeric, has been widely studied for its potential benefits in managing chronic hepatitis due to its active compound, curcumin, which possesses strong anti-inflammatory and antioxidant properties.
+Curcuma longa, commonly known as turmeric, is a popular herbal remedy that has been traditionally used for its anti-inflammatory and antioxidant properties.

 3. Glycyrrhiza glabra